MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/image-recognition-screen-resolution.md

 The new resolution has to be the same as the source machine from which the image was captured.
 To find the resolution of the source machine, use a temporary **Get screen resolution** action or check the Windows display settings.

 > [!Important]
->To use the **Set screen resolution** action in flows triggered through the portal, you have to be connected to the console session of your machine, where you can manually change the screen resolution.
-In remote sessions, such as unattended scenarios that use RDP, the action has no effect, as users cannot even manually change the resolution.
+>To use the **Set screen resolution** action in flows triggered through the Power Automate portal, you have to be connected to the console session of your machine, where you can manually change the screen resolution.
+In remote sessions, such as unattended scenarios that use remote desktop clients, the action has no effect, as users can't manually change the resolution.

 > [!NOTE]
 > Before using image recognition, ensure that DPI scaling stays the same among the screens.
 The use of varying DPI scalings may cause the flow to fail.